 How many students are currently in your program?

-There are approximately 100 students in our program.
+Typically, we have 80-90 students in our program.
 We are happy to have a 1:1 ratio of students to faculty.
 This ratio ensures that each PhD student gets the maximum attention and access to resources.

-How long does it take to complete the PhD Program?
+How long does it take to complete the PhD program?

 Do you offer a part-time program?
 Distance learning?